ptomulik/testmd/README.md

 ```

 For developers, the module provides quite extensive test suite.
 The tests are
-designed such that they verify behaviour a class being tested to a behaviour of
+designed such that they compare behaviour of a subject class with a behaviour
-already tested class such as standard `Hash`.
-Reusable *shared\_examples* are
+of already-tested class such as standard `Hash`.
+Reusable *shared\_examples*
-provided for developers who want to implement cusom `Vash` bclasses (they
+are provided for developers who want to implement cusom `Vash` bclasses (they
 exampls may be actually used to test any class that is intended to behave as
 Hash, Vash::Validator or complete Vash).